DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Why data visualization matters to me: Telling and showing hidden stories of housing and education inequality in [On The Line book-in-progress](https://ontheline.trincoll.edu)

 ### Tue 31 Jan
+- Advice from TA on scheduling appointments and how to succeed in this course
 - Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills.
 Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
   - Copy, Share, and Convert Google Sheets
   - Geocode locations